subwaymatch/accy570-course-site/content/course/unit-12/line-charts/create-a-line-chart-in-tableau.md

 Leased asset decreases in a straight line.
 What does this tell you?
 The leased asset is amortized using a straight line depreciation.
 However, the lease liability decreases at a different rate.
 This is because the liability is reduced depending on the interest for the period.

 Note that there are multiple ways to create line charts in Tableau.
 This guide showcases only one of them.
-In the upcoming in-class exercise, we will discuss another way of creating a line chart (using **measure values**).
+In the upcoming in-class exercise, we will discuss another way of creating line charts (using **measure values**).